oVirt/ovirt-site/source/integration/quality-assurance.html.md

 ## Communicate

-Everyone is welcome to join #ovirt IRC channel, especially if you're thinking of getting involved with QA and would like to ask some questions first.
+Everyone is welcome to join the #ovirt IRC channel, especially if you're thinking of getting involved with QA and would like to ask some questions first.

-You can also join oVirt users mailing list, where quality assurance related topics are marked using [QE] in subject.
+You can also join oVirt users mailing list, where quality assurance-related topics are marked using [QE] in subject.

 ## Next releases